 Having humans at the centre is the key success factor when designing impactful use cases and data capabilities.
 It is too often neglected as a design principle.
 It applies equally to both B2C & B2B use cases.
 In one of my next blog posts, I will address the question: “What customer and marketing data is most valuable in the B2B space?”.

 You need a Marketing Data Vision, Strategy and Roadmap to Succeed

 Instead of spending 6+ months on a strategic initiative, this demonstrates the value of execution focus, rather than strategising without a guarantee of specific outcomes.
-The case does not undervalue the need for company-wide strategy and direction but underscores the need to be pragmatic in the case of data utilisation.
+The case does not undervalue the need for company-wide strategy and direction but underscores the need to be pragmatic in data utilisation.

 Keep asking: which business KPI/metric or use case this data point serves?

-A good question to ask for each data point to be collected is which use case and business KPI/metric it is serving.
-Building this kind of business understanding together with your technical and analytical teams will make work more fun from a cross-competence perspective and will also help you to achieve faster better business results.
+A good question to ask for each data point to be collected is using case and business KPI/metric it is serving.
+Building this kind of business understanding together with your technical and analytical teams will make work more fun from a cross-competence perspective.
+It will also help you to achieve faster and better business results.
 From a management perspective, more attention should be paid to this competence as most organisations make efforts to accelerate their path to digital prowess.

 The best inspirations for use case design arise from basic customer behaviour modelling across online and offline channels.
 In my next post in this series of ten building blocks for an actionable marketing data-asset, I’ll walk you through the principles to enable tying cross-channel behaviour together from both compliance and technical enabler perspectives.

 Watch our Avaus Expert Talk – break-out session where I explained more on key reasons for Data and Technology investments failure and not delivering the value expected which the reason is missing use cases.